-A states that a Mediterranean diet can help cut alzheimer’s risk.
+A recent article states that a Mediterranean diet can help cut alzheimer’s risk.
 The study was conducted on almost 2000 people averaging 76 years of age.

 “It seems that this diet is [health] protective,” Scarmeas said.
 “Taking into account that this diet is protective for other conditions such as coronary heart disease, heart attack, high blood pressure, obesity and a series of cancers, it seems to make sense to follow this diet anyway, and the diet may also protect from Alzheimer’s disease.”